Harpoon (video game): Development history

-Harpoon is a naval simulator that uses data reflecting real-world equipment and weaponry, based on a miniatures wargame.
-There are no preset battle algorithms that dictate combat outcomes, and no play balance between sides.
-The game includes a user's guide with an appendix on superpower politics and maritime strategies in modern warfare, a Harpoon Tactical Guide by Larry Bond, and a booklet by author Tom Clancy that deals with Russian destroyers.
-Clancy used the simulation to test the naval battles for Red Storm Rising, which he co-authored with Bond.

 Reception

 Sales of Harpoon surpassed 80,000 copies by 1993.

 In the February 1990 edition of Computer Gaming World, M. Evan Brooks, a United States military officer, gave the game five stars out of five.
 He stated that "there is no question that Harpoon is the most detailed simulation to appear in the civilian marketplace ... a must-have for the serious naval gamer", and that he had learned more from six hours with the game than one year at the Naval War College.

 In the April 1990 edition of Dragon (Issue 156), Patricia, Kirk and Hartley Lesser called this "is a true simulation with data reflecting real-world equipment and weaponry."
 They thought the game was "a graphical masterpiece".
 They concluded by giving the PC DOS/MS-DOS version of the game a perfect score of 5 out of 5, saying, "a simulation that is far more than a game – it's war!".
 A year later, they gave the Macintosh version a perfect score as well.
 Six months after that, the Lessers gave the Amiga version another perfect score.

 In the May 1990 edition of Games International, Mike Siggins noted the complexity of the game and said it "is not a game for wimps."
 He liked the graphics, saying, "Harpoon looks superb in high resolution colour."
 He also thought the user interface was "well-handled".
 He concluded by giving both the game and the graphics an above-average rating of 8 out of 10, saying, "If tactical modern naval is your field, this is the program you've been waiting for."

 In the December 1990–January 1991 edition of Info, Judith Kilbury-Cobb wrote that a preview copy of the Amiga version of Harpoon "looks killer", saying it had "more technical detail than any game has a right to."
 In the next issue, her comments about the finished product were more nuanced.
 While she acknowledged that "the wealth of tactical and strategic data on weapons, ships, subs, etc., is overwhelming", she found performance on a basic Amiga was "unbearably sluggish".
 She concluded by giving the game an average rating of 3.5 out of 5, saying, "Long on realism, somewhat short on playability."